 Romans 16:25–27 — “Now to Him that is of power to stablish you according to my gospel, and the preaching of Jesus Christ, according to the revelation of the mystery, which was kept secret since the world began, But now is made manifest, and by the scriptures of the prophets, according to the commandment of the everlasting God, made known to all nations for the obedience of faith: To God only wise, be glory through Jesus Christ for ever.
 Amen.”

-In this epistle to the Romans we have written, as from the mouth of the Lord Himself by the pen of His apostle, those fundamentals of the faith that will establish us in it.
+In this epistle to the Romans, the Lord has written for us by the pen of His apostle, those fundamentals of the faith that will establish us in the faith.
 He opens declaring that which the prophetic Scriptures already revealed.
 He closes speaking of how he declared much that had been kept secret since the world began.
 He declared how the Lord would establish these saints, and all of us too of like faith in the Lord Jesus Christ, by the gospel that he preached in these sixteen chapters!

 Think of the magnitude that, as of the time that the apostle wrote this great epistle, the gospel preached here is made known to all nations!
 This is a gospel that is a gospel for each and every man woman and child on this planet.
 It is God’s good news for all nations.